New Brunswick Election 2024: Who will fix our very broken property assessment and tax system?

 “Election 2024” is nigh upon us, although not only in New Brunswick, as it turns out.

-In case you didn’t already know, there’s the dumpster fire (I love that term) down south in November, the possibility of a Canadian federal election at any time, now that the Liberals and NDP have ditched their “friends with benefits” agreement, and elections in several other provinces besides.
+In case you didn’t already know, there’s the dumpster fire (I love that term) down south in November, the possibility of a Canadian federal election at any time, now that the Liberals and NDP have ditched their “friends with benefits” agreement, and elections in some other provinces besides.

 For us here in New Brunswick, decision day, Election 2024, is October 21.
 Oh, and there are municipal elections coming up here as well in May 2025.
 Plenty of chances to exercise our democratic muscles.